 - The analysis of morphological, syntactic and discursive knowledge of tense and aspect among adult second language (L2) learners.
-This topic is covered by five books published by John Benjamins (2000, 2002, 2005), Continuum Press (2008), de Gruyter (2013) and several articles in various professional journals and book chapters in refereed books.
+This topic is covered by five books published by John Benjamins (2000, 2002, 2005), Bloomsbury Press (2008), de Gruyter (2013) and several articles in various professional journals and book chapters in refereed books.

 Life outside the university: I was born in Uruguay not too long ago.
 I am married to María José Tort, who works in clinical research.
 We have two sons, Julián and Lucas.
-Julián is 14 years old and Lucas is 11 years old.

 MS 36, Rice University